-Kamala along with her mother and sister moved to Canada at the age of twelve after her parents divorced when she was just seven.
+Kamala, along with her mother and sister, moved to Canada at the age of 12 after her parents divorced when she was just seven.

-The 2020 presidential candidate only returned to the States to pursue her college degree at the Howard University in Washington, D.C. where she was introduced to the liberal arts student council.
+The former 2020 presidential candidate only returned to the States to pursue her college degree at Howard University in Washington, D.C., where she was introduced to the liberal arts student council.

-1. Kamala’s Sister, Maya Harris as well holds a career in Politics.
+1. Kamala’s Sister, Maya Harris Holds a Career in Politics As Well

-Whilst Kamala attended the UC Hastings College of the Law, Maya went to Stanford Law School to receive her law degree.
+Whilst Kamala was attending the UC Hastings College of the Law, Maya went to Stanford Law School to receive her law degree.

-Inspired from her late mother, "You may be the first, but make sure you're not the last." has been Kamala's personal motto whilst her Presidential campaign runs under the motto, 'Kamala Harris For The People'.
+Inspired from her late mother, "You may be the first, but make sure you're not the last." was Kamala's personal motto whilst her Presidential campaign ran under the motto, 'Kamala Harris For The People'.